 Prior to her work in the renewable energy industry, Amy was director of strategic planning at boutique marketing agency, Bauserman Group, Partner at Ogilvy & Mather working on IBM’s global marketing campaigns, and an account executive at Saatchi & Saatchi working with clients Johnson & Johnson, General Mills, Rodale Press and the National Crime Prevention Council.

-Amy was Co-Chair of the New Energy Exhibit at the Chicago Museum of Science and Industry, a 2008 Nevada Women’s Fund Salute to Woman of Achievement honoree, and received a letter of commendation from President Bill Clinton for her work on the McGruff “Take a Bite Out of Crime” campaign.
-In 2013 she was named a “Twenty Under 40” honoree by the Reno Gazette Journal.
-She has her certification in planning from the International Association of Public Planning and holds a Bachelor of Arts degree from Brown University where she was an All-American sailor.
+Amy was Co-Chair of the New Energy Exhibit at the Chicago Museum of Science and Industry, a 2008 Nevada Women’s Fund honoree, is a federal appointee to the Lake Tahoe Federal Advisory Committee, a two-time judge of the MacArthur Foundation’s “100&Change” $100 million prize competition, was named a Reno Gazette Journal “Twenty under 40” honoree, and received the 2018 Lake Spirit Award.
+She holds a Bachelor of Arts degree from Brown University where she was an All-American sailor.

 As the Operations Manager at the Tahoe Fund, Karolina Hedman is involved in everything from administration on behalf of the organization, to donor relations and event coordination and management.

 Karolina has extensive experience organizing and managing company operations.
 Prior to joining Tahoe Fund, she was an executive assistant and office manager for companies in the financial services, construction and consulting industries.
 In these roles, she was responsible for coordinating and managing all aspects of business operations including bookkeeping and human resources, event planning and coordination, project management, group facilitation and more.